Read-with-the-author/read-with-the-author/README.md

 This project uses Mailhog to catch outgoing emails.
 Open <http://localhost:8025> to take a look at the emails that were sent by the application.

+## Troubleshooting

+If Docker says something like: "Bind for 0.0.0.0:80 failed: port is already allocated", then you have another service running on your machine that listens to port 80.
+If you can, shut that service down, or else: modify `docker-compose.override.yml` and choose a different port for the `nginx` service, e.g. change the value under `ports` to `- 8000:80`.

 ## Removing the project

 If you no longer want to have this project installed on your machine, run `docker-compose down -v --rmi all`.
 Then you can safely delete the project directory.